 The beautiful spring located at the base of Spring Hill in the Mt.
 Shasta City Park is known as the headwaters of the Upper Sacramento River (though other branches of the mighty Sacramento reach even further into the wilderness).
 A viewing patio, benches and pathways make this amazing spring a favorite spot for locals and visitors alike.

-Restoration work in recent years has stabilized the hillside above the spring with boulders and native plants.
+In recent years has stabilized the hillside above the spring with boulders and native plants.
 The area has gradually returned to its natural health and beauty.
 A paved pathway leads down from the spring and along the creek through the park, while two footbridges give access to wetlands, trails and more springs to the north.

 A great story about the Headwaters Spring is Where does the water go? at the Mt.
 Shasta Herald website!